webdriverio/webdriverio/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/webdriverio/webdriverio/blob/master/CONTRIBUTING.md) doc
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added proper type definitions for new commands (if appropriate)

 ## Further comments